 \subsection{Model Overview}

 In this work, we leverage external natural questions denoted as $\mathcal{D_Q} = \{Q_j\}_{j=1}^M$ to diversify question generation, where $Q_j$ has no corresponding subgraph.
-Figure~\ref{fig:overview} illustrates the overview of our approach.
+Figure~\ref{fig:overview} illustrates the overview of our proposed approach.
 At a high level, our approach consists of two steps including \textbf{initialization} and \textbf{optimization}.
-Inspired by the idea of back translation~\cite{machine, MTACL22}, we propose a backward model to help the forward model capture diverse question expressions.
-First, the forward model $f_\theta$ and the backward model $b_\varphi$ are pretrained on the training data $\mathcal{D}$ to get a good initialization point.
+Motivated by the concept of back translation~\cite{MTACL22, machine}, we propose a backward model to help the forward model capture diverse question expressions.
+First, the forward model $f_\theta$ and the backward model $b_\varphi$ are pre-trained on the training data $\mathcal{D}$ to obtain a good initialization point.
 Next, we employ $\mathcal{D_Q}$ to optimize $f_\theta$ and $b_\varphi$ simultaneously.
-Specifically, we use $b_\varphi$ to generate corresponding triplet-based sequences of $\mathcal{D_Q}$ to train $f_\theta$.
+Specifically, we use $b_\varphi$ to generate corresponding triple-based sequences of $\mathcal{D_Q}$ to train $f_\theta$.
 By doing this, $f_\theta$ can capture more diverse expressions from $\mathcal{D_Q}$.
-Then, we use the above optimized $f_\theta$ to generate questions for the triplet-based sequences in training data $\mathcal{D}$, which are then used to train $b_\varphi$.
+Then, we use the above optimized $f_\theta$ to generate questions for the triple-based sequences in training data $\mathcal{D}$, which are then used to train $b_\varphi$.
 By doing this, the pseudo questions of the training data $\mathcal{D}$ can provide $b_\varphi$ with more diverse expressions than the ground truth.
 Thus, the optimized $b_\varphi$ can deal with various external questions to further offer more diverse pseudo data for $f_\theta$.
-With continuous iterative training, $f_\theta$ and $b_\varphi$ constantly gather substantial diverse questions for the training data, which are subsequently injected into $f_\theta$ along with each iteration to acquire diversity. \hide{Finally, the forward model $f_\theta$ generates more diverse questions capturing the patterns in $\mathcal{D_Q}$. } \hide{ The details of whole training process are presented in Algorithm ~\ref{alg:VBT}.
-In it, line 1 initializes the forward model $f_{\theta}$ and the backward model $b_{\varphi}$ via BART-base.
-Lines 2-3 pretrain $\theta$ and $\varphi$ based on $\mathcal{D}$ to get a good initialization point.
-Lines 4-13 iteratively train $f_{\theta}$ and $b_{\varphi}$ util convergence.
-To be concrete, line 6 adopts $b_{\varphi}$ to generate the pseudo subgraph $b_\varphi(Q_j)$ about $Q_j$, and forms $M$ pseudo pairs $\{b_\varphi(Q_j), Q_j\}_{j=1}^M$.
-Line 7 learns the parameter $\theta$ of $f_{\theta}$ based on pseudo pairs $\{b_{\varphi}(Q_j), Q_j \}_{j=1}^M$.
-Line 10 uses $f_{\theta}$ to generate the pseudo question $f_\theta(G_i)$ about $G_i$, based on which $N$ pseudo pairs $\{f_\theta(G_i), G_i\}_{i=1}^N$ are constructed.
-Line 11 updates the parameter $\varphi$ of $b_{\varphi}$ based on $\{f_{\theta}(G_i), G_i \}_{i=1}^N$.}
+With continuous iterative training, $f_\theta$ and $b_\varphi$ constantly gather substantial diverse questions for the training data, which are subsequently injected into $f_\theta$ along with each iteration to acquire diversity.